babashka/cli/README.md

 ## Usage with the clojure CLI

-By adding `:babashka.cli` metadata to Clojure functions it will make them callable with the clojure CLI.
+By adding `:babashka/cli` metadata to Clojure functions it will make them callable with the clojure CLI.
 It does not introduce a dependency on `babashka.cli` itself.
 Doing so will cause less friction with shell usage, especially on Windows since you need less quoting.
 You can support the same